ocsigen/js_of_ocaml/README.md

 # Js_of_ocaml

 Js_of_ocaml is a compiler from OCaml bytecode to Javascript.
 It makes OCaml programs run on Web browsers.

-  * It is easy to install as it works with an existing installation of OCaml, with no need to recompile any library.
+  * It is easy to install and use as it works with an existing installation of OCaml, with no need to recompile any library.
   * It comes with bindings for a large part of the browser APIs.
   * According to our benchmarks, the generated programs runs typically faster than with the OCaml bytecode interpreter.
   * We believe this compiler will prove much easier to maintain than a retargeted OCaml compiler, as the bytecode provides a very stable API.

 ## Requirements